 - We are flexible in helping you find your chosen work and we can easily combine multiple projects in one visit

 We have placed hundreds of volunteers from 17 to 76 years old from all over the world.
 All of them have had a great experience while they made a meaningful contribution in supporting local disadvantaged & marginalized communities.
 After returning to their homes safe and sound, some of them have already come back to Nepal and many have made plans to come back soon to join us.

-Volunteering opportunities in Nepal (Volunteer Opportunity)
+Volunteering in Nepal-Teach in a Buddhist monastery (Volunteer Opportunity)